goepfert/loudness_adaption_demo/readme.md

 The Intervals can overlap each other.
 Defaults to 75%.

 **Window Size**
 How many seconds the algorithm shall look back if enough data is available.
+Defaults to 8 seconds

 ## Signal Flow